 At CHB we are also compliant with the Safe Sport Act requiring background screening and child abuse awareness training for all of our coaches, staff, and adult volunteers interacting with youth.
 Child abuse awareness training is provided by Abuse Prevention Systems and background checks are provided by Sports Engine in partnership with the National Center for Safety Initiatives.

-Coach Jermaine was born in Brooklyn, New York, where he first got his hand on a basketball at the age of three.
+Coach Jermaine was born in Brooklyn, New York, where he first got his hand on a basketball at the age of nine.
 Standing at 6 ft 4 inches, Jermaine played basketball at Winter Springs high school, helping his team get to the district championships 3 years in a row.
 He later suffered an injury where he fractured his leg and had to stop playing basketball competitively.

 This did not stop Jermaine from pursuing his passion for basketball.
 While attending college at the University of Central Florida, he discovered his passion for coaching.
 He started helping his younger sister develop her own unique basketball skills and talents.